chiefbiiko/bwt/spec.md

 difference in comparison to Branca is the requirement that every BWT token expires.

-XChaCha20-Poly1305 is a well-analyzed nonce-misuse-resistant AEAD construction that requires a 192-bit nonce which due to that length can be generated with a CSPRNG.
+XChaCha20-Poly1305 is a well-analyzed, nonce-misuse-resistant, recently standardized, AEAD construction that requires a 192-bit nonce which due to that length can be generated with a CSPRNG.
 This approach is, given the PRNG is cryptographically secure, more robust than common counter-based generation techniques for shorter nonces.

-The BWT generation and verification procedures encapsulate all cryptographic operations.
-Application developers cannot select the algorithms utilized, all they need to take care of is key management.

 ## Design Goals